Carlingue

 The building at 93, rue Lauriston in Paris in which the Carlingue were based.
-It is commemorated presently by a plaque on the site.
+That is commemorated by a plaque on the site.

 The Carlingue (or French Gestapo) were French auxiliaries who worked for the Gestapo, Sicherheitsdienst and Geheime Feldpolizei during the German occupation of France in the Second World War.

 The group, which was based at 93 rue Lauriston in the 16th arrondissement of Paris, was active between 1941 and 1944.
 It was initiated by Pierre Bonny (1895–1944), a former policeman.
 Later it was managed jointly by Henri Lafont and Pierre Loutrel, two professional criminals who had been active in the French underworld before the war.

 Name

 Carlingue /fr/ in French means the cabin (or central body of an aircraft).
 The unit used this as a euphemistic nickname to indicate it was an organisation with structure and strength.
 The group was also known externally as the Bonny-Lafont gang, after Pierre Bonny and Henri Lafont.

 The Reich Security Main Office (RSHA) officially referred to the Carlingue as Active Group Hesse after the SS officer "who'd looked after its foundation".
 It was also known as the Gestapo française de la rue Lauriston or the La Bande Bonny-Lafont.